 Rion Amilcar Scott

 In my writing I explore the breadth and depth of the humanity found within the black experience using the mediums of flash fiction, short stories, novellas and novels, as well as essays and satirical pieces.
 My work examines identity, masculinity, rebellion, and the frequent absurdity of day-to- day black life.
-No matter that form my work takes, the goal is always to present complexity in the face of the historical distortion of black representations.
+No matter what form my work takes, the goal is always to present complexity in the face of the historical distortion of black representations.

 Scott’s imaginative capacity is prodigious, and his fictional world feels vast and riotous. — The Millions